edlynjessica/Devops-Notes/Linux/07-Basic-Commands.md

 ### When to Use

-- To navigate through the Linux file system.
+- Navigate through the Linux file system.

 ---